EGO-Tech/starbase-ships/tugger/README.md

 - One resource bridge
 - Auto generator rate script with adjustable minimum rate
 - Button to automatically adjust the minimum generator rate acoording to towed mass
-- 36 T2 generators with six T2 fuel chambers (with two T1 enhancers each) and 12 spare rods on racks
+- 24 T2 generators (with 48 T1 enhancers) with eight T2 fuel chambers and 16 spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sink that provide more than adequate cooling
 - Six medium tanks with 24,000,000 units of propellant
 - Propellant time and fuel time panels
-- 136 batteries
+- 144 batteries
 - 38 T2 triangle thrusters providing forward thrust
 - 16 T2 manuever thrusters providing braking thrust
 - 32 T2 manuever thrusters
 - [Compass System by Firestar99](https://gitlab.com/Firestar99/yolol/-/tree/master/src/compass)
+- Speedometer
 - Timer panel
 - Odometer panel
 - Top speed of 140 m/s while not towing

 ## Changelog

+### v2.0.0 - 25/05/2022

+- Rebuilt power blocks for new heat mechanics, reducing towing capacity to 7,500,000kg
+- Added 18 heat sinks
+- Reduced radiators to eight bases and 16 extensions
+- Replaced  `RadiationRate` panel with `HeatTransferRate`
+- Added `StoredHeat` panel
+- Added four more spare rods with new section at the bottom of the ship
+- Added eight more batteries
+- Replaced cargo lock frame speedometer with new speedometer

 ### v1.0.0 - 16/03/2022